One of the greatest challenges, when it comes to Alzheimer’s disease and other dementias, is coping with sundowning and with difficult behaviors.

 Instead, medications should be used after non-drug management approaches have been tried, or at least in combination with non-drug approaches.
-(Learn about these here: Tips for Managing Common Symptoms and Problems in Dementia Patients.)
+(Learn about these here: 7 Steps to Managing Difficult Dementia Behaviors Safely & Without Medications.)

 Of course in certain situations, medication should be considered.
 If your family member has Alzheimer’s or another dementia, I want you to be equipped to work with the doctors on sensible, judicious use of medication to manage difficult behaviors.

-In this post, I’ll review the most common types of medications used to treat difficult behaviors in dementia.
+In this post, I’ll review the most common types of medications used to treat sundowning and difficult behaviors in dementia.
 I’ll also explain the approach that I take with these medications.

-5 Types of Medication For Difficult Behaviors in Dementia
+5 Types of Medication For Sundowning or Difficult Behaviors in Dementia

 Most medications used to treat difficult behaviors fall into one of the following categories: